MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementGroupPolicyMigrationReport.md

 ### -UnsupportedGroupPolicyExtensions
 A list of unsupported group policy extensions inside the Group Policy Object.
-To construct, please use Get-Help -Online and see NOTES section for UNSUPPORTEDGROUPPOLICYEXTENSIONS properties and create a hash table.
+To construct, see NOTES section for UNSUPPORTEDGROUPPOLICYEXTENSIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphUnsupportedGroupPolicyExtension[]